Designed for standards-aligned use

 For policymakers & educators, this isn’t about “less screen time”.
 It’s about better screen time—shifting from consumption to creation, from isolated scrolling to shared projects, from short-term spikes to long-term skill-building.

-Thr daily psychological benefits of our technology
+The daily learning benefits of hands-on technology

 From “watching” to “building”